edgeimpulse/mwc-workshop-uno-q-updater/README.md

 # UNO-Q Updater Quick Start for MWC Workshops

 This package contains scripts and configuration for setting up and updating your UNO-Q devices en-masse.
+Tested on MacOS.

 ## Included Files
 - `.env`: Environment variables for device setup (WiFi credentials and optional password change from default "arduino").